RonakR/catpixly/README.md

   - Uses `recentImageId`

 There is also a low-code landing page at `http://localhost:3000/` to help upload images, although it does to fetch them too.

+## Additions to make to the project

+- Testing (probably with Jest)
+- Better frontend, with React
+- Swagger docs for API spec instead of markdown
+- Auth
+- Better error handling and logging

+- Maybe a way to join the two collections so we do not have Images and Uploads to keep track of.

+TODO: Learn multer and multipart form data, gridfs